 Christian

-My wife and I have been attending at The Point Church.
-The meetings are held at Parson's Elementary School in North Brunswick.
+My wife and I have been attending at Bethel Bible Church in Martin's Creek.

 Husband